-No reconstructions were reliable in the parietal and frontal ROIs.
-Unexpectedly, however, in all ROIs, the overall magnitude of IEM channel outputs increased markedly from Delay 1 (TR 4 through 6) to Delay 2 (TR 8 through 10), as reflected in significant increases in the values of the baseline parameter in the VOT (p<.001, two-tailed) and parietal (p<.01, two-tailed) ROIs; for the frontal ROI (p=.11).
-(Possible interpretations of changes in baseline will be considered in the section on Multivariate classification, below.)
+overall magnitude of IEM channel outputs increased markedly from Delay 1 (TR 4 through TR 6) to Delay 2 (TR 8 through TR 10), as reflected in significant increases in the values of the baseline parameter in the VOT (p <.001, two-tailed) and parietal (p < .01, two-tailed) ROIs; for the frontal ROI (p = .11).
+Importantly, these effects were not accompanied by changes in the overall BOLD signal intensity.
+(Possible interpretations of changes in baseline will be considered in the Multivariate Pattern Classification section.)

-The DMI following priority cue 2.
-At TR 21, on "stay" trials, neither the PMI nor the DMI could be reconstructed (Figure 8.B.).
-On "switch" trials, however, the IEM reconstruction of the newly cued PMI (which had been flat and nonsignificant during the previous delay; Figure 8.A.) was robust at the end of delay 4 (TR 21), and that of the DMI trended in the opposite direction: that is, the reconstruction displayed minimal channel output along the aligned direction and maximal output for channels representing the opposite direction.
-Because such a "complementary" reconstruction (in reference the complementary nature of a cosine wave in relation to a sine wave)

-was not predicted, we assessed its significance with a two-tailed test, which indicated that it missed the threshold for significance (p = .06, Figure 8.C., left-hand column).
-At TR 21 the PMI and DMI differed in amplitude (p < .01) and in baseline (p < .05, two-tailed).
+The IMI following Priority Cue 2.
+At TR 21, on "stay" trials, neither the PMI nor the IMI could be reconstructed (Figure 6B).
+On "switch" trials, however, the IEM reconstruction of the newly cued PMI (which had been flat and nonsignificant during the previous delay; Figure 6A) was robust at the end of Delay 4 (TR 21) and that of the IMI trended in the opposite direction: that is, the reconstruction displayed minimal channel output along the aligned direction and maximal output for channels corresponding to the opposite direction.
+Because such a flipped reconstruction was not predicted, we assessed its significance with a two-tailed test, which indicated that it missed the threshold for significance (p = .06; Figure 6C).
+At TR 21, the PMI and IMI reconstructions differed in amplitude (p < .01) and in baseline (p < .05), two-tailed).
+Overall, the IEM reconstructions of the PMI were significantly stronger than the IMI in the entire interval following Prioritization Cue 2 (signal from both collapsed across TR 19 through TR 21, one-tailed, p < .001).